"We need space": Khosi tells Yemi they have to end the closeness between them

 In a video which has made the rounds online, Khosi had a talk with Yemi where she told him their closeness was becoming uncomfortable.

-The reality star suggested that they both gave each other space and end whatever closeness they share.
+The reality star suggested that they both give each other space and end whatever closeness they share.

 A confused Yemi then asked Khosi what they were doing that had to end and if he should spend more time with other people.